mkhoshpa/adversarial/README.md

 # Adversarial

-Creating adverarial ecamples for mnist using Fast Gradient Method
+Creating adverarial examples for mnist using Fast Gradient Method